AqwamCreates/DataPredict/docs/API/Models/ActorCritic.md

 #### Parameters:

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.
+[Default: 0.95]

 #### Returns: